ahmedmakroum/cv-web-template/README.md

 - **Animations**: CSS animations + AOS (Animate On Scroll)
 - **Forms**: [FormSubmit](https://formsubmit.co)

-## 📄 License
+## License

-This template is open source and free to use for personal and commercial projects.
+This template is open source and free to use for personal and commercial projects under the MIT License.

 ## Contributing

 Contributions, issues, and feature requests are welcome!

 ## Support

-If you found this template helpful, please give it a ⭐️!
+If you found this template helpful, please give it a star on GitHub!

 ---

+**Built with Astro**

 ````